School of Medicine

 Masters Student in Health Policy, admitted Autumn 2022

 Dr. Sheckter’s current research involves improving the quality of life for burn survivors and investigating the relationship between healthcare financial structures and the value of healthcare delivery.
 He currently holds an NIH KL-2 career development award to investigate the effects of private equity investing into ambulatory surgery within the US.
-In addition, he is the Ryan-Upson Scholar in Plastic & Reconstructive Surgery with active investigations in health equity outcomes.
+In addition, he is the Ryan-Upson Scholar in Plastic & Reconstructive Surgery with active investigations in health equity within surgical systems.